LamdaLamdaLamda/LamdaLamdaLamda/README.md

 ## Abstract

-I am Maximilian Sonnenburg I am a development-engineer with the focus on Embedded-Systems.
+I am Maximilian Sonnenburg, I am a development-engineer with the focus on Embedded-Systems.
 Master degree graduate in Embedded-Systems.
 Interested in:

 - Operating-System development
 - System-Programming